 Scene Layout and Photography

 Movies are ideally a dramatic representation of events within a story.
 While it is important for the story to be told well, it is also important for the scenes to be visually pleasing.
-Left and right symmetry in a calm scene, golden ratio proportions when an actor monologues for dramatic effect and other such storytelling cues are Gestalt’s Design Principals brought to life.
+Left and right symmetry in a calm scene, golden ratio proportions for when an actor monologues for dramatic effect and other such storytelling cues are Gestalt’s Design Principles brought to life.
 Who better than an advisor from the Graphics Department to get these scenes just right?

 Art Direction

 In a romantic scene with a proposal and lots and lots of flowers.
 If the story is about a passionate affair, then pastel flowers just won’t do.
 The decision to choose fiery red flowers with dark leaves to prepare the set will have a better visual impact.
-The Art Director may delegate the work to a VFX team and makes a CGI background.
+The Art Director may delegate the work to a VFX team and make a CGI background.
 Even if that is the case, Graphic Artists will have an extremely important role in the CGI team.
 They are involved from the very first sketches and mockups that go on to become a 3-dimensional reality.